goingforbrooke/personal_blog/content/rust_guis.md

          alt="Screenshot of a simple wifi scanning application with each network's name, strength, channel, and security.", style="border-radius: 8px;") }}

 [Dioxus](https://github.com/DioxusLabs/dioxus) is gaining popularity with its React-style component update model.
-I haven't tried it yet because I'm weary of React's labrinthine update propagations.
+I haven't tried it yet because I'm weary of React's labyrinthine update propagations.

 The project has incredible documentation and a thriving community that makes me want to procrastinate in GUIland even longer.